How to perform a situation analysis for strategic planning.

 5C situation analysis example.

 A situational analysis should include the internal and external factors that affect a business, and a 5C approach may be the simplest.
 The 5Cs are company, customers, competitors, collaborators, and climate.

 In a 5C analysis, the company segment includes the company’s vision and goals, its market position, distribution, opportunities, and products.
 The customers provide key information on current customers, the target market, and the opportunities a company should pursue through a marketing plan.

 The competitors’ section reveals a company’s strengths and how it can improve, based on competitors’ strengths and weaknesses.
 Collaborators are the partnerships that make products and distribution possible.
-Climate includes factors like government policy and the economy, such as predictions for the 2020 election.
+Climate includes factors like government policy and the economy.

 Performing a periodic situational analysis can help you identify the state of your company as it evolves so you can succeed in the market.

 The many purposes of a situation analysis.

 An analysis can provide insight into where your business stands in the current market, what is working, what can improve, and opportunities to capitalize on and grow.

 Use a situation analysis to develop a marketing plan, identify market gaps your company can fill, advance new technology, and respond to competitor changes.
 Adapt the report as needed to get better insight on where your business is coming from — and which direction it should take.